We're here to help

 If your insurance is 'claims made', you're not covered for past work when you cancel your policy.

-One of the problems with professional insurance is jargon.
+One of the off-putting things about professional insurance is jargon.
 It’s everywhere.

-Take professional indemnity insurance, for example.
+Take professional indemnity insurance (PI), for example.
 Among its many important features is the fact it’s a claims-made policy rather than a claims-occurring policy.

 Unfamiliar phrases, certainly.
-But to understand these words is to understand a fundamental part of your cover.
+But to understand these words is to understand an essential part of your cover.

 What does 'claims made' mean?

-Professional indemnity insurance is mostly concerned with work you’ve already done, as that’s where the majority of claims come from.
-You can't be sued for a mistake you haven't made yet - and it can take months or even years for latent problems to become apparent.
+PI is mostly concerned with work you’ve already done, as that’s where the majority of claims come from.
+You can't be sued for a mistake you haven't made yet - and it can take months or even years for problems to arise.

-This brings us to the really important bit: your cover exists only for as long as your policy does.
+This brings us to the really important bit: your PI insurance only covers you for as long as your policy is up and running.

 Let’s say you cancel your cover as soon as you finish a contract.
-If there’s a claim against you, say, two weeks after that, it won’t be covered – even if it relates to work you did when the policy was in place.
+Or you stop offering a certain type of beauty treatment and remove it from your policy straight away.
+If there’s a claim against you, say, two days or weeks after that, it won’t be covered – even if it relates to work you did when the policy was in place.

 That’s an eyebrow-raiser for sure, and a common misunderstanding.
-It’s easy to assume that because you bought and paid for insurance at the time you were working, its cover still applies when it’s cancelled.
+It’s easy to assume that because you bought and paid for insurance at the time you did the work, any problems with it are covered even after you cancel the policy.
 That’s not the case.

 If you want to make sure you’re still covered, you need to keep your insurance running.
-This is often a tricky one to weigh up – it could mean paying for cover years after completing your work, or after you’ve ceased trading/retired.
+This is often a tricky one to weigh up – it could mean paying for cover for years after work has been completed.
+Or even after you’ve ceased trading or retired.

 What's the difference between 'claims made' and 'claims occurring' insurance?

-Public liability insurance and employers’ liability insurance are both claims-occurring policies and work slightly differently from professional indemnity insurance.
+Public liability insurance and employers’ liability insurance are both claims-occurring policies and work somewhat differently from professional indemnity insurance.

 As with professional indemnity, for a claim under one of these policies to be covered, the insurance has to be in force at the time of the incident.
 Simple enough.